CamStan/test-docs/unifyfs-docs/docs/verifyio.rst

     $ git clone https://github.com/uiuc-hpc/Recorder.git

-If applicable, determine the install locations of the MPI-IO and HDF5 libraries being used by the application and pass those paths to Recorder at configure time.
+Determine the install locations of the MPI-IO and HDF5 libraries being used by the application and pass those paths to Recorder at configure time.

 .. code-block:: Bash
     :caption: Configure, Make, and Install